-It means that just as literally as Christ was given up entirely to God, I am given up entirely to Christ.
+It means that, as literally as Christ was given up entirely to God, I am given up entirely to Christ.
 Is that too strong?
 Some think so.
-Some think that never can be; that just as entirely and absolutely as Christ gave up His life to do nothing but seek the Father's pleasure, and depend on the Father absolutely and entirely, I am to do nothing but to seek the pleasure of Christ.
+Some think that can never be.
+They cannot believe that just as entirely and absolutely as Christ gave up His life to do nothing but seek the Father's pleasure, and depend on the Father absolutely and entirely, I am to do nothing but to seek the pleasure of Christ.
 But that is actually true.
-Christ Jesus came to breathe His own Spirit into us, to make us find our very highest happiness in living entirely for God, just as He did.
-Oh, beloved brethren, if that is the case, then I ought to say:

-"Yes, as true as it is of that little branch of the vine, so true, by God's grace, I would have it be of me.
+Christ Jesus came to breathe His own Spirit into us.
+He came to help us find our very highest happiness in living entirely for God, just as He did.
+Oh, beloved brethren, if that is the case, then I ought to say: "Yes, as true as it is of that little branch of the vine, by God's grace, I would have it to be true of me.
 I would live day by day that Christ may be able to do with me what He will."

-Ah! here comes the terrible mistake that lies at the bottom of so much of our own religion.
-A man thinks:

-"I have my business and family duties, and my relations as a citizen, and all this I cannot change.
-And now alongside all this I am to take in religion and the service of God, as something that will keep me from sin.
+Ah! here comes the terrible mistake that lies at the bottom of so much of our own Christianity.
+A man thinks: "I have my business and family duties, and my responsibilities as a citizen.
+All this I cannot change.
+And now alongside all this, I am to take Christianity and the service of God as something that will keep me from sin.
 God help me to perform my duties properly!"

-That is not right.
-When Christ came, He came and bought the sinner with His blood.
-If there was a slave-market here and I were to buy a slave, I should take that slave away to my own house from his old surroundings, and he would live at my house as my personal property, and I could order him about all the day.
-And if he were a faithful slave, he would live as having no will and no interests of his own, his one care being to promote the well-being and honor of his master.
+This is not right.
+When Christ came, He bought the sinner with His blood.
+If-there was a slave market here and I were to buy a slave, I would take that slave away to my own house from his old surroundings.
+He would live at my house as my personal property, and I could order him about all day.
+And if he were a faithful slave, he would live as having no will and no interests of his own.
+His one care would be to promote the well-being and honor of his master.
 And in like manner I, who have been bought with the blood of Christ, have been bought to live every day with the one thought-How can I please my Master?

-Oh, we find the Christian life so difficult because we seek for God's blessing while we live in our own will.
-We should be glad to live the Christian life according to our own liking.
-We make our own plans and choose our own work, and then we ask the-Lord Jesus to come in and take care that sin shall not conquer us too much, and that we shall not go too far wrong; we ask Him to come in and give us so much of His blessing.
-But our relation to Jesus ought to be such that we are entirely at His disposal, and every day come to Him humbly and straightforwardly and say:

-"Lord, is there anything in me that is not according to Thy will, that has not been ordered by Thee, or that is not entirely given up to Thee?"
+Oh, we find the Christian life so difficult because we seek God's blessing while we live in our own will.
+We desire to live the Christian life according to our own liking.
+We make our own plans and choose our own work.
+Then, we ask the Lord Jesus to come in and make sure that sin will not conquer us too much, and that we will not go too far wrong.
+We ask Him to come in and give us so much of His blessing.
+But our relationship to Jesus ought to be such that we are entirely at His disposal.
+Every day we are to come to Him humbly and straightforwardly and say: "Lord, is there anything in me that is not according to Your will, that has not been ordered by You, or that is not entirely given up to You?"